hawk0722/Azure_Bicep_07_VM_DiaryApp/README.md

 # az group create --name rg-diary-dev --location japaneast
 ```

-4. To Deploy Azure resources, Run the following command.
+4. To Deploy Azure resources, Run the following command.<br>
    ※There should be main.bicep and cloud-init.txt in the current directory.

 ```bash:bash